 189—King Josiah Fulfills the Prophecy (2 Kings 22-23; 2 Chronicles 34-35) Tells of King Josiah repairing the temple, wherein the Book of the Law was found.
 He read the Law to the people and made a covenant to serve Jehovah.
 He destroyed idols throughout the land and worshipped Jehovah with all his heart.

-190—A Prophet to the Nations (Jeremiah 1-2) Tells of Jehovah’s calling of Jeremiah to be a prophet to the nations and to tell the people of their wickedness and of the judgments that would come upon them.
+190—A Prophet to the Nations (Jeremiah 1-2) Tells of Jehovah’s calling of Jeremiah to be a prophet to the nations and to warn the people that, because of their wickedness, the judgments of Jehovah would come upon them.

-191—After This Manner Will I Mar the Pride of Judah (Jeremiah 13) Tells of Jeremiah’s prophecies concerning the judgments about to come upon them because they served other gods.
+191—After This Manner Will I Mar the Pride of Judah (Jeremiah 13) Tells of Jeremiah’s prophecies concerning the judgments about to come upon the people because they served other gods.

-193—One More Chance for Judah (Jeremiah 26) Tells of Jeremiah’s prophecies in the days of King Jehoiakim; some sought his life but he was preserved.
+193—One More Chance for Judah (Jeremiah 26) Tells of Jeremiah’s prophecies in the days of King Jehoiakim; some sought Jeremiah’s life but he was preserved.

 195—The Burning of the Book (2 Kings 23-24; 2 Chronicles 36; Jeremiah 21, 25, 36, 45) Tells of Jeremiah’s prophecies being written down, how they came to be burned by King Jehoiakim, and how Jehovah commanded that they be written again.